 A monthly fee paid directly to landlords who enter into a formal agreement with the County.

-With a lens of intersectionality, increased funding, and staff specially trained in trauma informed care, substance use, and mental health services, the Huron Out of the Cold: Heart to Home program provides an emergency shelter that also offers wrap around supports.
+With a lens of intersectionality, increased funding, and staff specially trained in trauma informed care, substance use, and mental health services, the Out of the Cold Emergency Shelter program provides an emergency shelter that also offers wrap around supports.

-The emergency shelter is open as of November 15, 2021 and will remain open for the cold weather season.
+The emergency shelter is open for the cold weather season.

 Location: Lakeshore United Church, 56 North St., Goderich (Front Door Entrance)

-Huron Out of the Cold: Heart to Home is run by the County of Huron in partnership with Choices for Change and Lakeshore United Church.
+The Out of the Cold Emergecny Shelter is managed by Choices for Change in partnership with the County of Huron and Lakeshore United Church.

 Thank you to the following community partners and contributors: